-Course Title Level 2 Health Level 2 History Level 2 Hospitality Entry Qualification 14 credits at Level 1 Physical Education or Level 1 Health or HELA approval.
-NCEA Level 2 Successful completion of Level 1 History, or HELA approval.
-(Note: History does require some confidence with reading and writing in order to be successful NCEA Level 2 Priority will be given to students that have gained 14 credits in Level 1 Hospitality, or at the discretion of the HELA.
-NCEA Level 2 Assessment By Achievement Standards 15 credits internally assessed 5 credits externally assessed By Achievement Standards • 14 credits internally assessed • 9 credits externally assessed By Unit standards • 24 credits Content Analyse an adolescent health issue Evaluate factors that influence people's ability to manage change Take action to enhance an aspect of people's wellbeing within the school or wider community Analyse issues related to sexuality and gender to develop strategies for addressing the issues The first half of the course is spent researching and writing about topics relating to New Zealand History.
+Course Title Level 2 Health Level 2 History Level 2 Hospitality Entry 14 credits at Level 1 Physical Education or Level 1 Health or HELA approval.
+Successful completion of Level 1 History, or HELA approval.
+(Note: History does require some confidence with reading and writing in order to be successful.
+Priority will be given to students that have gained 14 credits in Level 1 Hospitality, or at the discretion of the HELA.
+Qualification NCEA Level 2 NCEA Level 2 NCEA Level 2 Assessment By Achievement Standards 15 credits internally assessed 5 credits externally assessed By Achievement Standards 14 credits internally assessed 9 credits externally assessed By Unit standards • 24 credits Content Analyse an adolescent health issue Evaluate factors that influence people's ability to manage change Take action to enhance an aspect of people's wellbeing within the school or wider community Analyse issues related to sexuality and gender to develop strategies for addressing the issues The first half of the course is spent researching and writing about topics relating to New Zealand History.
 Each student chooses a topic reflective of their own interests.
-The second half of the course explores the events surrounding a key event in History Assessments focus on developing the following skills: Using research methods to find useful information about topics Presenting that research in written form Interpreting evidence to help us understand historical topics Understanding how different people view events differently Understanding the causes and consequences of a key event Students will work in partnership with MIT in Auckland and from workbooks designed by Service IQ.
-There will be written and practical assessments to show competency in the following skills in a workplace setting: Food Safety Care and use of knives Prepare and cook food by grilling Prepare & present salads for service Prepare fruit & vegetables Prepare & present basic sandwiches Cook food by baking International cooking Barista There will be a fee to cover the cost of materials used by the student on this course.
-Students will be required to bring some ingredients from home Contact Mr B. Alison Ms A. Bosch Mrs M. Hagerty
+The second half of the course explores the history events of surrounding civil rights in America.
+Assessments focus on developing the following skills: Using research methods to find useful information about topics Presenting that research in written form Interpreting evidence to help us understand historical topics Understanding how different people view events differently Understanding the causes and consequences of a key event Students will work with industry based standards from workbooks designed by Service IQ.
+There will be written and practical assessments to show competency in the following skills in a workplace setting: Food Safety and Hygiene Care and use of knives Prepare and cook food by grilling Prepare & present salads for service Prepare & present basic sandwiches Cook food by baking International cooking Barista Students will be required to do shifts in cafe Contact Mr B. Alison Ms A. Bosch Miss K. Meachin